-Intensive monitoring of pests at properties in Western Australia and the Eastern States is being conducted along with field trials investigating the management of major pests (slugs and truffle beetle) identified from the surveys conducted in Western Australia and the Eastern States.
+Intensive monitoring of pests at properties in Western Australia and the Eastern States has being conducted along with field trials investigating the management of major pests (slugs and truffle beetle) identified from the surveys conducted in Western Australia and the Eastern States.

-Orchard monitoring has been conducted in 7 orchards in Western Australia at a variety of locations using varying types of pest traps.
+Orchard monitoring was conducted in 7 orchards in Western Australia at a variety of locations using varying types of pest traps.
 This has included the inclusion in the traps of truffle slivers as bait.
 Details of the types of pests collected in traps are recorded, collated and catalogued.
 Truffles have also been collected to observe insect damage, noting the depth of the truffle and documenting pest damage.

 Growers are encouraged to use the MyPestGuide Reporter / Truffle Survey phone app.
 A pictorial guide ‘Pest and diseases of truffles and their host trees’ is also available on the DAFWA website to assist growers in the identification of pests and diseases. https://www.agric.wa.gov.au/new-horticulture-crops/pests-and-diseases-truffles-and-their-host-trees

-All previous issues of the Australian Truffle Pest and Diseases e-newsletter are available on the DAFWA website.
+Issues of the Australian Truffle Pest and Diseases e-newsletter are available on the DAFWA website.